Low-T Quiz

 Can I Take Testosterone and Human Growth Hormone Together?

 Yes!
-In many cases, patients are simultaneously deficienct in both HGH and Testosterone, and there are no medical reasons why patients cannot take both forms of Bio-Identical Hormone Treatment at the same time.
-In fact, when taken together, patients most commonly report that the benefits of therapy that they obtained were greater than if they would have just taken Testosterone or Growth Hormone alone!
+In many cases, patients are simultaneously deficient in both HGH and Testosterone.
+There are no medical reasons why patients cannot take both forms of Bio-Identical Hormone Treatment simultaneously.
+When taken together, patients most commonly report that the benefits of therapy they obtained were more incredible than if they had just taken Testosterone or Growth Hormone alone!

 What Are Normal Testosterone Levels?

-What is considered normal in regard to Testosterone Production is still up for debate, but it is generally agreed upon that Testosterone Levels between 350 ng/dl and 1000 ng/dl are considered normal.
+What is considered normal regarding Testosterone Production is still up for debate, but it is generally agreed upon that Testosterone Levels between 350 ng/dl and 1000 ng/dl are considered normal.
 Your individual need for Testosterone depends on a variety of different factors, however, and many patients report symptoms of Low-T at 500 ng/dl.

 What Are the Symptoms of Testosterone Deficiency?

 Testosterone Deficiency is a complex disorder with a wide variety of symptoms.
-The following is a wide but non-comprehensive list of issues that men with Low-T may experience:
+The following is a comprehensive but non-comprehensive list of issues that men with Low-T may experience:

 What Are the Benefits of Low-T Treatment?

-For men with Low-T, Testosterone Treatments can provide amazing benefits with regard to health, wellness, and life-quality.
+For men with Low-T, Testosterone Treatments can provide tremendous benefits concerning health, wellness, and life quality.
 These are some of the benefits that men with Testosterone Deficiency can potentially experience when taking Bio-Identical Testosterone Therapy:

 How Is Testosterone Better Than Standard Erectile Dysfunction Treatment?